Angelina Jolie Reportedly Planning To Adopt Again After Brad Pitt Divorce

-Angelina Jolie loves children as evidenced by the fact that she and Brad Pitt share six children together, but she is now allegedly planning to add to her family and adopt another child once her divorce from Brad Pitt has been finalized.
+Angelina Jolie loves children, as evidenced by the fact that she and Brad Pitt share six children together, but she is now allegedly planning to add to her family and adopt another child once her divorce from Brad Pitt has been finalized.

 A source told Hollywood Life that Angelina Jolie reportedly feels that now that her children are getting older, it may be the right time to adopt other children.